Arthur Duncan: The Lawrence Welk Show (1964–1982)

 Duncan is most famously known for his time on The Lawrence Welk Show, on which he appeared as a regular from 1964 until 1982.
 Introduced by Welk, the dancer was said to be "a credit to his race and to the entertainment profession."
 In fact, Duncan was the first Black person to be a regular on a variety show.
 The weight of this, as well as the weight of being the only Black man on the show, led to him pre-recording his tap dancing, saying he "didn't take chances."
-Unfortunately, this confined him and his dance moves, not allowing him to experiment, which is a key element of tap dancing.

 His time on The Lawrence Welk Show gave the art of tap "its most regular exposure in that era", which was a time in which tap was mostly dormant.
 It especially helped that he was featured weekly as a regular.
 Though he tapped alone for the most part, he danced with both Bobby Burgess and Jack Imel on the show.